rancher/charts-build-scripts/templates/template/docs/developing.md

 In any Helm chart managed by these scripts, we consider the `Chart.yaml` / `requirements.yaml` to be `Managed Files` since they are the only files that end up going through a three-way merge.

-Specifically, the three-way merge occurs because of the following there are three parties involved in applying changes on a `make prepare`:
+Specifically, the three-way merge occurs because there are three parties involved in applying changes on a `make prepare`:
 1. The upstream chart source, which provides the base `Chart.yaml` / `requirements.yaml`
 2. The scripts themselves, which make changes to support adding in dependencies based on those specified under `generated-changes/dependencies`.
 3. The user, who commits patches to those files after running `make patch`